satheeshmrs/java_script/interview/questions.md

 This ability of a function to store a variable for further reference even after it is executed is called Closure

+## advantages of javascript

+- Javascript is executed on the client-side as well as server-side also.
+There are a variety of Frontend Frameworks that you may study and utilize.
+However, if you want to use JavaScript on the backend, you'll need to learn NodeJS.
+It is currently the only JavaScript framework that may be used on the backend.
+- Javascript is a simple language to learn.
+- Web pages now have more functionality because of Javascript.
+- To the end-user, Javascript is quite quick

+## object prototypes?
+All javascript objects inherit properties from a prototype.
+For example, Date objects inherit properties from the Date prototype Math objects inherit properties from the Math prototype Array objects inherit properties from the Array prototype.
+On top of the chain is Object.prototype.
+Every prototype inherits properties and methods from the Object.prototype.
+A prototype is a blueprint of an object.
+The prototype allows us to use properties and methods on an object even if the properties and methods do not exist on the current object.